timotheenivalis/timotheenivalis.github.io/contact/index.md

   feature:
 ---
 ## Get in touch
+An incomplete list of ways to get in touch with me

 ## E-mail ##
 [timotheebonnetc followed by "at gmail dot com" ](mailto:timotheebonnetc@gmail.com)

 ## Send a pigeon ##
 Timothée Bonnet
 Research School of Biology
-46 Sullivans Creek Road,
+46 Sullivans Creek Road
-The Australian National University,
+The Australian National University
 Acton ACT 2601
 Australia

 ## "Social" media ##